Why Winter Is the Best Time to Plan a Garden Redesign

 Split image of a snowy winter garden with stone cottage and bare trees (left) and close-up of a frost-covered yellow flower (right).

-With leaves down and borders dormant, winter strips away the summer distractions and reveals the garden’s true structure, making it far easier to see where winter-interest planting could add colour, scent, and form.
-Walk outside or look from your windows on a clear day and you will spot issues that lush growth usually hides.
-Drainage problems, awkward empty corners, fences that need replacing, or areas that receive little light even at midday all become obvious.
-Use this quieter season to note less visible constraints too, such as where water sits after heavy rain, which spots feel exposed to cold winds, and how winter shade from buildings or evergreen trees affects different areas of the garden.
+With leaves down and borders dormant, winter strips away summer distractions and reveals the garden’s true structure, making it easier to see where winter-interest planting may add colour, scent, and form.
+Walk outside or look from your windows on a clear day and you will often spot issues that lush growth hides.
+Drainage problems, awkward empty corners, fences that need replacing, or areas that receive little light even at midday become more obvious.

 Preparing a Strong Brief